 While the symptoms themselves are not dangerous, the feeling can be distressing in daily life, and there is risk of falling and hurting oneself.
 So, people who have recurrent or long-term dizziness attacks, are advised not to engage in activities like driving or operating machinery.
 The underlying condition or cause should be looked for and managed.
 Depending on the underlying cause, dizziness or vertigo may be accompanied by other symptoms.

-Everyone experiences dizziness once in a while and more often than not the causes or consequences may not be serious.
+Everyone experiences dizziness once in a while and more often than not the causes or consequences may not be serious or longterm.
 These include-

 - Sudden drop in blood pressure: This can happen when a person gets up suddenly from a lying or sitting position (postural or orthostatic blood pressure), or after prolonged standing.